komarserjio/notejam/README.rst

 How to launch
 =============

-All implemenations are SQLite based and quiclky launchable by built-in web servers.
+All implementations are SQLite based and quickly launchable by built-in web servers.
 Each implementation has instruction describing easy steps to install environment, launch and run tests.

 ============